KB2100/ECG-Anomaly-Detection/README.md

 - **Multiple classes**: Normal, Myocardial Infarction, ST-T changes, Conduction Disturbance, Hypertrophy, etc.
 - **CSV files** that capture time-series ECG signals for thousands of patients.

-The dataset was pre-processed and cleaned to fit into the CNN-LSTM model with normalization and shape adjustments.
+The dataset was pre-processed and cleaned to fit into the CNN-LSTM model with normalization and shape adjustments